freepe/FreePeDAO/README.md

 - The ability to create a task with description, category, budget and due date.
 - The ability to view a list of all tasks.

-#### Configuration
+#### Basic configuration
-1. Install and launch TestRPC or use the public TestNet and MetaMask for wallet creation.
+1. Install and launch TestRPC - https://github.com/ethereumjs/testrpc.
 2. Go to http://remix.ethereum.org, paste the freepe.sol, compile and run the contract Work.
 3. Receive the address of new created contract Task by calling the task function.
-4. Configure the connection to Ethereum node and address of the contract in index file.
+4. Configure the address of the contract in index file.